When it comes to shaving, there is only one thing we all wish to know. That is how to get rid of prickly hair after shaving.

 But if your razor is brand new, shave-ready, and sharp with a fresh blade , and you still get stubbles after shaving, your skin may be the problem.
 Sometimes, there can be too much dead skin on the surface that prevents the blade from cutting your hair accurately.

 Whether it is your blade or skin that gives you post-shave skin problems, know that all hope is not lost for an excellent shave.
 Avoiding prickly hair after shaving is easy as long as you have all the essentials you need and you know what to do with them.

 Here are Naked Armor’s best shaving tips of 2023:

 1. Exfoliate before shaving

 You can use a loofah or a homemade body scrub for a start.
 It would be best to avoid chemical exfoliators as they often do not match well with every skin type.
-Chemical exfoliants can cause more damage to your skin, and shaving on top of that will lead to major skin irritation.
+Chemical exfoliants can cause more damage to your skin, and shaving on top of that will lead to major skin irritation especially on sensitive skin.

 Cleveland Clinic vows with this tip, saying that “exfoliating first helps keep the razor from getting overloaded with dead skin cells, which reduces its efficiency.”
 Hence, when you exfoliate before shaving, your razor’s blade can easily give you a skin-level shave.

 2. Use a pre-shave oil

 After exfoliating, your skin can be extra sensitive for shaving.
 You may even be scared that shaving immediately after getting rid of the old dead layers of your skin can be harmful.
 Undoubtedly, it can get worse if you shave on top of fresh skin layers, only if you do not use a barrier!

 That is why many shaving aficionados prefer using pre-shave oils when shaving on problematic skin or when you never get to have a smooth shave.
 However, be mindful of the amount of oil you put as too much can clog safety and cartridge razors.